 The Time to Switch from Growth to Income

 The most common time to switch from growth to income investing is when retirement begins.

 When someone enters retirement a huge portion of their income usually ends unless they have done a good job of setting up income streams before retirement.
 (You can read more about this in my post entitled How Many Income Streams Should You Have? )

 The plan is for income investments to provide a major source of income for retirees.
 If, however, the investor does not need more income in retirement, he may choose to continue to stay in growth investments.

 This allows him to accumulate more wealth.
 This may be the case for someone with a good pension, a high net worth investor, annuity or other retirement plan.

-Alternatively, this could be the situation for an investor that has income from alternative investments such as real estate rentals, covered call writing, residual income from licensing, small business income or a myriad of other alternative income generating assets.
+Alternatively, this could be the situation for an investor that has investment income from sources such as real estate rentals, covered call writing, residual income from licensing, small business income or a myriad of other alternative income generating assets..